MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 # Getting Started with the Microsoft Quantum Development Kit #

-If you want to jump straight into Q# without any downloads, you can [try it out online using Jupyter Notebooks](xref:microsoft.quantum.install.tryqonline).
+If you want to jump straight into Q# with a zero-download experience, you can [try it out online using Jupyter Notebooks](xref:microsoft.quantum.install.tryqonline).

 To get started working locally in your preferred environment, head to our instructions on [setting up your machine](xref:microsoft.quantum.install.setup).